BertelsBenjamin/patrimonium/README.md

 Import "patrimonium-dummy.sql" on your local server.
 Different usernames to log in are "technician", "dispatcher" and "manager".
 All have the same password: "test".

+## Demo note
+There are only piano's and logs in "Academie Noord-Limburg Michielshof".
+When logged in as "dispatcher", filter academies on this name and view comments.
+Only comments available for Yamaha U1 (serial number 4135086).

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.